Found in Yellowstone: Ricky’s Story

 I have been following my heart and dreams for five years now.
 I went from a welder to a photographer, from a plumber to a writer, from lost to found in Yellowstone.
 Never again will I pass on an opportunity.
 Never again will I let a knowing glance be wasted.
 Never again will I be content.
 There is always another plateau, another level of greatness to achieve.
 I am living the life I never dreamed.
 I am a nature photographer who has the privilege to live and work in our first national park.

 I have been searching for answers for 6 years now.
 Why are we here?
 More specifically, why am I here?
 What is my purpose?
 I used to think photography was my calling.
 It was perhaps intended as my passion, not my purpose.
 My purpose is much more meaningful.
 My purpose is to help others find their way.
 That path is being defined as I speak to all of you this evening.

 So, after all of that pondering this is my advice to you; live each day like you don’t get another, make a difference in people’s lives, and follow your heart and dreams.
 I hope that each and every one of you find your peace, your passion, and your home.
 Just add love and that is the meaning of life, for me anyway.”

-Ricky pursues his passion of photography while working as the maintenance manager at Grant Village.
-He is currently in the process of writing a book to document his journey in Yellowstone.
+Ricky used to work as the maintenance manager at Grant Village.
 You can follow him and his photography on Facebook under Healing Soul Photography.

 Want to create your own Yellowstone story?
 Come work here.
 Fall is coming up, which is a fantastic time to explore and reflect on the beauty of this place, and we are currently hiring.